How will Brexit affect travel?

 How will COVID-19 effect Brexit?

 Understandably, the focus since the outbreak has been on dealing with the virus, rather than Brexit.
 But, economically Britain has suffered because of COVID-19, so it’s likely that trade deals may be chopped and changed to help support the new state of the economy.
-It’s also possible there will be an extension when it comes to the transition period, to enable laws and policies to be handled more efficiently.

 This may effect travel plans, but as of yet nothing is set in stone, to stay updated it’s best to keep an eye on the government website.